puzzalea/candy/readme.md

 To create the layout for a section of your page, first you need a `div` with the class `container`.
 Inside, you can put more `div`s with classes like `fourth`, `half`, and `three-fourths`, or `third` and `two-thirds`, which will determine how wide your content is.
 All these `div`s will stack on mobile/small screens, so these classes only affect the layout when your window is larger than 768px wide.

+Here's an example of the HTML for a three column layout with one half-width column and two fourth-width columns.

 ```html
 <div class="container">
   <div class="half">